 "In other words, there are at least thirty thousand people here-" Shiroe intentionally avoided saying gamers. "-but no government and no laws."
 Title: Log Horizon, The Beginning of Another World Author: Mamare Touno Genre: YA Fiction Pages: 768 pages Publication date: April 21st 2015 Publisher: Yen On Years ago, I watched Log Horizon and fell in love … Continue reading Book review – Log Horizon (Spoiler Free)

 Writing is an isolated lifestyle since most of it happens alone.
 But making connections and getting yourself out there is a key for writers.
 One of the best ways to meet other writers/editors is at conferences.
 At conferences, you can learn new concepts and understand your craft better.
 You'll also get to meet a variety … Continue reading Where to meet other writers and get connections

 Vivid characters are an essential part to any story.
 Without strong characters, the story can seem uninteresting and fall apart.
 Understanding your characters is a good way to develop them.
-One creative way to explore your characters is to find songs that describe them personally.
-For example, I have a character named Victoria who's fighting … Continue reading Creative way to know your characters
+One creative way to explore your characters is to find songs that describe them.
+For example, I have a character named Victoria who's fighting on … Continue reading A creative way to get to know your characters

 I stopped reading when I was about six.
 That’s strange to say, right?
 Here I am: a storyteller, a writer.
 But I also have a tough past with reading.
-Around first grade, I got tired of being tested for reading.
-I hated reading something just to get brought hard comprehension questions.
-I didn’t understand any … Continue reading What book saved me?
+Around first grade, I got tired of those reading tests.
+I hated reading something just to get asked hard comprehension questions.
+I didn’t understand any of … Continue reading What book saved me?